Robot Platforms of the IEL

 Retrofitted Robot Workcell

-The robot workcell is controlled using the Ch Robot package, an open source middleware for the collaborative control of a robot workcell under the under the robot programming environment Ch.
-The middleware provides higher level programming of an automation cell in an environment that supports easy integration of mechantronic devices with the ability to interface with low level device drivers.
+The robot workcell is controlled using the Ch Robot package, an open source middleware for the collaborative control of a robot workcell under the robot programming environment Ch.
+The middleware provides higher level programming of an automation cell in an environment that supports easy integration of mechatronic devices with the ability to interface with low level device drivers.

 The robot workcell simulating a automation process.